Description du projet

-In addition to the innovative approach, the unique mix of resources of the project is noteworthy, including (i) access to a highly divers strain collection, the Agroscope Liebefeld collection composed of > 10’000 strains, which has been built over decades of dairy research; (ii) the possibility to study the influence of the delivered bacteria and nutrients on an immunological level in sophisticated mice models; (iii) access to metabolomics and next generation sequencing platforms to examine the effects in their entirety.
+In addition to the innovative approach, the unique mix of resources of the project is noteworthy, including: (i) access to the highly diverse Liebefeld collection composed of > 10’000 strains, which has been built over decades of dairy research; (ii) the possibility to study the influence of the delivered bacteria and nutrients on an immunological level in sophisticated mice models; (iii) access to metabolomics and next generation sequencing platforms to examine the effects in their entirety.

 The vision of Polyfermenthealth is to contribute to the introduction of fermented foods into the Food Pyramid as a specific category of food, which provides beneficial nutrients to the human organism across all major food groups.

 The objective of Polyfermenthealth is to demonstrate that the genetic diversity contained in collections of lactic acid bacteria can be translated, via fermented food, into diverse and beneficial metabolic profiles in vivo.
 Polyfermenthealth is a precompetitive project that will pave the road for the development of innovative food products.